 At one point, their total population was reduced to a few thousand.
-Fur Seals were placed under protection at the beginning of this century and have made a remarkable recovery.
+Antarctic fur seals were placed under protection at the beginning of this century and have made a remarkable recovery.

-Despite their name, Crabeaters mainly eat krill but are themselves preyed upon by Orca whales and the aggressive Leopard seal, which will attack young pups.
-Most Crabeaters bear deep bodily scars from battles fought with Leopard seals.
+Despite their name, Crab-eaters mainly eat krill but are themselves preyed upon by Orca whales and the aggressive Leopard seal, which will attack young pups.
+Most Crab-eaters bear deep bodily scars from battles fought with Leopard seals.

 Each day we saw plenty of Crabeater seals who spend most of their time lazing around on ice floes.
 Feeding Orcas like to bump the ice floes in order to knock the seals into the water.